Old brand in a new place

 A classic photo of Uncle Joseph who used to man the cashier counter at Kerala Restaurant, is also featured in my book’s cover design.

 The My Johor Stories series of books are available from MPH bookstores nationwide and conveniently online via mphonline.
+In Johor Baru, some books are available from JARO.

 No comments: